ibm-cloud-docs/secure-enterprise/custom-extend.md

 1. In the Define variables window, use the architecture menu to switch from **Cloud automation for {{site.data.keyword.databases-for-elasticsearch}}** to **Cloud automation for {{site.data.keyword.databases-for-postgresql}}**.
 1. Click **Required inputs** and remove the key encryption requirement by setting the default value for `existing_kms_instance_crn` to `__NULL__`.
-1. The three other required inputs in this architecture can all reference inputs that are already available in Example Corp's infrastructure.
+1. The three other required inputs in this architecture can all reference inputs that are already available in `Example Corp's infrastructure`.
 Complete the following steps to add references to these inputs:
     1. Select the **Reference a variable** icon ![Reference a variable icon](../icons/link.svg "Reference a variable") for `resource_group_name`, then select **existing_resource_group_name** from the **Variable name** menu.
 Click **Add**, and the `resource_group_name` input within Cloud automation for {{site.data.keyword.databases-for-postgresql}} will reference the `existing_resource_group_name` value from Example Corp's infrastructure that your user provides.
     1. Select the **Reference a variable** icon ![Reference a variable icon](../icons/link.svg "Reference a variable") for `prefix` and select **prefix** from the **Variable name** menu and click **Add**.
     1. Select the **Reference a variable** icon ![Reference a variable icon](../icons/link.svg "Reference a variable") for `region` and select **region** from the **Variable name** menu and click **Add**.